 2. Having no teacher, or having an untrained teacher

 Plan UK: Lensa Kebede teaches her Kindergarten class in Addis Ababa, Ethiopia.

-Since 2011 the Global Partnership for Education has helped to train over 300,000 teachers worldwide.
+In 2016 alone, the Global Partnership for Education helped to train 238,000 teachers worldwide.
 With a successful replenishment, GPE can make teacher recruitment and training a top global priority for delivering quality education for all.

 3. No classroom

 Plan UK: Children in South Sudan learn under a mango tree after their school was destroyed by civil war.

 This seems like a pretty obvious one – if you don’t have a classroom, you don’t really have much of a chance of getting a decent education.
 But again, that’s a reality for millions of children worldwide.
 Children in many countries in Sub-Saharan Africa are often squeezed into overcrowded classrooms, classrooms that are falling apart, or are learning outside.

 In Malawi, for example, there are 130 children per classroom in grade 1 on average.
 It’s not just a lack of classrooms that’s the problem, but also all the basic facilities you would expect a school to have – like running water and toilets.